Skip to content

 iree_codegen.extract_strided_metadata (Codegen::ExtractStridedMetadataOp)link

-Extracts a buffer base with offset and strides
+Extracts a buffer base with offset and strides.

 Syntax: